lQingRu/evaluation-exploration/README.md

 # evaluation-exploration

-This is meant to be only for groundtruth citations evaluation, with the main purposes of:
+This is meant to be only for groundtruth citations evaluation, with the main purposes to ease the process of:

 - Tuning prompts
 - Evaluating LLMs